+- Add new [Axis]

-- Add new [Member] to [Axis] - Add new concepts to the concepts being rolled up (i.e. a new total concept cannot be added, that would require an entirely new roll up); for example, adding "Airplanes" to the roll up above would make sense but adding another concept "Property, Plant and Equipment" would not make sense
+- Add new [Member] to [Axis]

+- Add new concepts to the concepts being rolled up (i.e. a new total concept cannot be added, that would require an entirely new roll up); for example, adding "Airplanes" to the roll up above would make sense but adding another concept "Property, Plant and Equipment" would not make sense

-13.3.
+1.3.
 Roll forward

-A roll forward information model reconciles the balance of a concept between two points in time.
-This information model is commonly referred to a "roll forward" or "movement analysis" or by the equation: beginning balance + changes = ending balance.
+A roll forward concept arrangement pattern reconciles the balance of a concept between two points in time.
+This concept arrangement pattern is commonly referred to a "roll forward" or "movement analysis" or by the equation: beginning balance + changes = ending balance.
 In this equation, the Period [Axis] is as of two different points in time and the changes occur during the period between those two points in time.